Doctoral Supervisor Training 2026

 The training will provide you with a holistic overview of how you can best support your doctoral researchers, from recruiting to career development.
 Through the cooperation with scientists from different fields and institutions, the training also provides a platform for professional exchange.

-The jointly developed training is aimed specifically at professors, PIs, junior research group leaders, and postdocs at TUM, the two Max Planck Institutes for Biochemistry and Biological Intelligence, and Helmholtz Munich.
+The jointly developed training is aimed specifically at professors, PIs, junior research group leaders, and postdocs with supervision tasks at TUM, the two Max Planck Institutes for Biochemistry and Biological Intelligence, and Helmholtz Munich.

 Program Outline